verenablaschke/morph-development-childes/README.md

 Project for the course [ENG-3040 First Language Acquisition](https://en.uit.no/education/courses/course?p_document_id=567082) at Universitetet i Tromsø, spring semester 2019.

 Order of acquisition of functional morphemes in English.
-Fourteen morphemes/categories presented by Brown (1973, p.
-274):
+Fourteen morphemes/categories presented by Brown (1973, pp. 254--274) (see also Owens (2015, pp. 274--286)):

 |       | feature                  |
 |-------|--------------------------|